embracing your age begins with learning to take care of yourself as you age

 In fact, one of the hallmarks of aging is a process known as “mitochondrial dysfunction.”
 Before your eyes glaze over, this term refers (very generally) to our cells losing power and becoming less effective over time.
 It’s the very reason we age at all.
 And if the mitochondria are at the heart of why we age, it makes sense to look at every possible way of keeping them functioning for as long as possible.

 That’s one of the reasons why some of the world’s leading scientists are turning to nicotinamide riboside (NR).
-This unique form of vitamin B3 shows the potential to affect mitochondrial health, and therefore all the other age-related problems associated with it.
+This unique form of vitamin B3 shows the potential to affect mitochondrial health, and in turn, many of the age-related problems associated with it.

 Inside almost every cell are these tiny, strangely shaped organelles called mitochondria—you might remember them as: “the powerhouses of the cell.”
 These mini-organs are responsible for producing 90% of the energy we need in our bodies.
 The mitochondria are the reason why we exist as the complex animals we are today, rather than bacteria.
 They’re why we get sick, why we get healthy again, and ultimately why we die.